carpentries/instructor-training/_episodes/11-practice-teaching.md

 observing each other at work, discussing the lesson afterward, and studying curriculum materials with their colleagues.

-The flip side of this process can be seen in many English-language school systems: in the US, Canada, the UK, Australia, and elsewhere, where what happens in the classroom stays in the classroom.
+The situation is different in many English-language school systems: in the US, Canada, the UK, Australia, and elsewhere, where often what happens in the classroom stays in the classroom.
-Teachers don't watch each other's lessons on a regular basis, so they can't borrow each other's good ideas.
+Teachers aren't able to watch each other's lessons on a regular basis, so they can't borrow each other's good ideas.
 The result is that *every teacher has to invent teaching on their own*.
 They may get lesson plans and assignments from colleagues,